The Reputational Costs of Litigation

 |– Sent negative emails about colleagues to partners behind the colleagues’ back||– Excluded women from a business ski trip|

 |– Was paid $200,000 in severance over a period of six months after being fired.||– Gave Pao “The Book of Longing,” a Leonard Cohen book of erotic poetry featuring nude drawings, as a Christmas gift|

 |– Is married to disgraced ex-hedge fund manager Alphonse “Buddy” Fletcher, who himself has a history of discrimination legal claims.
 (His personal debt has been offered as a motive for Pao’s legal action.)||– The same male partner who’d had an affair with Pao showed up at the room of another female Kleiner partner wearing only a bathrobe and slippers (He was later fired for this and other harassment.)|

 These gossipy details will stick with both Pao and her former employer for some time, and may have far-reaching implications.
 Both will have the challenge of proving that they are not the versions of themselves on display in the worst days in the courtroom.

-This is where communications plays a vital role in shaping an organization’s response to a lawsuit.
+This is where crisis communications plays a vital role in shaping an organization’s response to a lawsuit.